 If Abubakari II reached the Americas, what happened next?

-The theory of pre-Columbian African contact with the Americas remains controversial — largely because physical evidence is limited.
+The theory of pre-Columbian African contact with the Americas remains controversial because physical evidence is limited.

-There are no confirmed Malian artifacts found in pre-Columbian archaeological layers.
+- No confirmed Malian artifacts in pre-Columbian archaeological layers

 Why History Remembers Columbus — But Not Abubakari

-But in an era where global narratives are being revisited, the question of did Abubakari II reach America before Columbus refuses to disappear.
+But as global narratives are revisited, the question refuses to disappear.

 Even if the fleet never reached America, the decision itself reveals a civilization curious enough to look beyond its known world.